belcurv/angularjs_auth/readme.md

 Authentication in a traditional app looks like this:

-1. A user lands on your web page and log in with their credentials (username and password)
+1. A user lands on your web page and logs in with their credentials (username and password)
 2. Those credentials get submitted to a server where they're checked against a database.
-3. If the check out, a **session** is created on the backend for that user.
+3. If they check out, a **session** is created on the backend for that user.
 4. The server responds to the user's browser with a session cookie.
 5. That session cookie is automatically sent to the server with each round trip request.
 6. This is maintained until logout or until the cookie expires.

 The traditional session cookie approach has some issues when building modern apps.

 1. AngularJS apps work very well with data APIs, and JSON data is the easiest to use.
-So what we're going to do is build basically 2 separate apps: and API and a client app.
+So what we're going to do is build basically 2 separate apps: an API and a client app.
 They communicate via XHR requests.
 So we're going to build a RESTful API.
 One core tenet: **RESTful APIs should be stateless**.
 This means that when we construct an API request, that request should always return the same resouse.
 This is an issue with traditional auth sessions because sessions introduce state on our server, which can affect the results returned from requests.
 2. Modern app ecosystems don't work well with sessions.
 Sessions can't easily be shared - modern apps often use multiple servers, and session authentication across multiple servers is difficult.
 3. Coockies don't flow downstream.
 Our server might rely on downstream servers.
 4. We want to be able to write an API that can be used across vaious different applications (web, mobile, etc.) and cookies aren't a good fit for this.